WeblateOrg/weblate/README.md

  pip install -r requirements.txt --no-binary pygobject
  ```

-This process isn't quite working yet, but when it is, you should be able to run:
+Build local dockerfile "weblate-dev" and run it on `localhost:8080`:
  ```
- docker build -t local --file mscli-Dockerfile .
- docker run local
+ inv serve
  ```

-The local image should be viewable on `localhost:8080`.

 #### Before Committing

 Run `pre-commit` to ensure all linting rules are being observed.
-If you don't have pre-commit installed you can do so with `pip install pre-commit`.
+If you don't have pre-commit installed you can do so with `pip install -r requirements-pre-commit`.

 License
 -------